To help students understand the behaviour of physical buttons, we have intentionally not included an A+B button in the micro:bit Python simulator.

 In comparison, MakeCode includes an A+B button.
 MakeCode is designed for new programmers and cleverly uses events to keep things simple.
 However, once learners progress to Python, understanding some of the complexity relating to buttons becomes important.

 In MakeCode, events, like pressing button A, trigger parts of the code to run.
 These events are easy for new programmers to understand.
 In MakeCode pressing A+B is just another event, but it is a little more complicated than that behind the scenes.
 It is nearly impossible to press buttons A and B at precisely the same time.
 So, if MakeCode was less clever and button A was pressed a fraction of a second before button B any code linked to the event ‘on button A pressed’ would run instead of the ‘on button A+B pressed’ event.
 To avoid this, MakeCode includes a small-time delay to check if both buttons have been pressed.
-This allows the A+B pressed event to be available in the code and the simulator (whether you are using Blocks, JavaScript, or Python as they all use the events simplification in MakeCode).
+This allows the A+B pressed event to be available in the code and the simulator (whether you are using Blocks, JavaScript or Python, as they all use the events simplification in MakeCode).

 The following sample code shows the ‘on button A+B pressed’ event in MakeCode simulators Blocks, JavaScript, and Python.